documentcloud/pdfium-deb/README.md

-# Config files and build script for building libpdfium debign package
+# Config files and build script for building libpdfium debian package

 To use, checkout the repo and edit the debian-config/changelog.
 The top line's date must match today's date.